-Blockchain application development is not popular among front-end developers .
+Blockchain application development is not popular among front-end developers.
 At all.
 It only accounts for a tiny fraction of development projects currently.
 One thing I can’t understand is why so many front-end developers are turned off by blockchain apps.
-These decentralized applications aren’t as difficult to program as some people think.
+If compared with a traditional application – a decentralized application is not as difficult to program as some people think.
 In this article, I’ll show you some simple tricks to get you started.

 Nowadays in modern application development, I see a tendency to move as much application logic as possible to the browser.
 Servers are for providing nice APIs, connecting with databases, and storing data.
 Servers don’t need to push whole templates filled with data anymore.
 Rendering can happen inside a browser.
 As demand grows for more dApp development projects, it means more work for front-end developers like me.